ShaunCurtis/Blazr.Diode/README.md

-# One Way Street
+# Diode

-One Way Street is a read only data pipeline loosely based on CQS [Command/Query Separation] pattern.
+*Diode* is data pipeline loosely based on the CQS [Command/Query Separation] pattern.
 This article provides an introduction and demonstrates it's usage using XUnit tests.

 It's available as a Nuget Package - [Blazr.OneWayStreet](https://www.nuget.org/packages/Blazr.OneWayStreet).